OKC United: History

-Oklahoma City businessman Robert "Bob" Funk, Jr., was awarded a United Soccer League franchise on July 2, 2013, and in November, the club announced its name would be Oklahoma City Energy FC.
+Oklahoma City businessman Robert "Bob" Funk Jr., was awarded a United Soccer League franchise on July 2, 2013, and in November, the club announced its name would be Oklahoma City Energy FC.
 The ownership group, Prodigal LLC, formerly Express sports, which operated the Oklahoma City Barons of the American Hockey League and formerly oversaw the Oklahoma City Dodgers (formerly Oklahoma/Oklahoma City Redhawks.) baseball team of the Pacific Coast League and the owned Oklahoma City Blazers of the Central Hockey League.
 Recently retired Sporting Kansas City goalkeeper Jimmy Nielsen was named Energy FC head coach for the inaugural season.
-Tim McLaughlin, founder of Fields & Futures, joined the club as an ownership partner prior to the start of the 2014 season.
+Tim McLaughlin, founder of Fields & Futures, joined the club as an ownership partner before the start of the 2014 season.
 Energy FC won their first match away to Orange County Blues FC on April 5 and played their first home match against Orlando City SC on April 26 at Bishop McGuinness Catholic High School's Pribil Stadium.
-The season ended with a 10th place finish – four points short of a playoff spot and averaging 3,702 in attendance for home matches.
-The club moved to the newly-renovated Taft Stadium for the 2015 season and finished second in the Western Conference, making the playoffs for the first time.
+The season ended with a 10th-place finish – four points short of a playoff spot and averaging 3,702 in attendance for home matches.
+The club moved to the newly renovated Taft Stadium for the 2015 season and finished second in the Western Conference, making the playoffs for the first time.
 Energy FC advanced to the Western Conference Final, where they lost to LA Galaxy II.

 For the inaugural (2014) season only, all games were broadcast on KXXY-FM radio with former Oklahoma sports personality Jack Damrill.
-For the 2016 and 2017 season Energy FC games were on local television on KSBI on Cox Cable Oklahoma channel 7 and simulcasted on Cox digital HD channels 707.
-Currently the Oklahoma City Energy FC has no radio or television deal in place.
+For the 2016 and 2017 season Energy FC games were on local television on KSBI on Cox Cable Oklahoma channel 7 and simulcast on Cox digital HD channels 707.
+Currently, the Oklahoma City Energy FC has no radio or television deal in place.